Kitware/CMake/Help/command/add_custom_command.rst

     :ref:`Target-dependent expressions <Target-Dependent Queries>` are not
     permitted.

+  .. versionchanged:: 3.28
+    In targets using :ref:`file sets`, custom command byproducts are now considered private unless they are listed in a non-private file set.
+    See policy :policy:`CMP0154`.

 ``COMMAND``
   Specify the command-line(s) to execute at build time.
   If more than one ``COMMAND`` is specified they will be executed in order,